-Hossein holds a Ph.D. in Society and Environment (Geography, American Studies, Ethnic Studies) from the Department of Environmental Science, Policy, and Management (ESPM) at UC Berkeley.
-He was recently a Postdoctoral Fellow with the Center for the Humanities at Tufts University and is currently a Visiting Assistant Professor in the American Studies Program at Williams College.
+Hossein Ayazi, Ph.D. is a Policy Analyst with the Global Justice program at the Othering & Belonging Institute at the University of California, Berkeley.
+He holds a Ph.D. in Society and Environment (Geography, American Studies, Ethnic Studies) from the Department of Environmental Science, Policy, and Management (ESPM) at UC Berkeley.
+He was recently a Postdoctoral Fellow with the Center for the Humanities at Tufts University and a Visiting Assistant Professor in the American Studies Program at Williams College.

 - Climate migration is here.
 Is Biden ready?
 (E&E News) | Sept.
 29, 2021